hbagdi/fly-kong/README.md

 Next, copy the `kong-fly.sh`, `Dockerfile` and `fly.toml` files from this repository.
 You are welcome to clone the repository if that works better for you.

-Next, we need to change the control-plane endpoints into `fly.toml` file.
+Next, we must change the control plane endpoints into a `fly.toml` file.
 You can find these on the same web page from which you generated the certificate.
 Usually, the only thing to change should be `33b21e8d4c` part.